AylaNetworks/ayla-documentation/README.md

 # Ayla Core Content

 This repository contains source files for the [Ayla Core Content](https://hagenhaus.com/) website where [Ayla Networks](https://www.aylanetworks.com/) publishes essential guides, tutorials, references, and terminology, as well as information pertaining to training and certification.
+Ayla uses [Metalsmith](http://www.metalsmith.io/) to transform source files into a static website: